My Photography & Travel Guide to Quito, Ecuador

 You'll find Quito's best traditional eateries in the city's compact 16th-century Centro Histórico (Old Town).
 Seco de chivo (braised goat stew) and patacones (plantain fritters) are Ecuadorean classics.
 Quesadillas quiteñas (quesadillas from Quito), which are filled with queso dulce and are much more like a pastry than a Mexican quesadilla, are a local favorite and dipped in hot chocolate.

-Photography Gear: What to Bring
+Photography Gear to Bring

-Wide-angle lens (16-35mm) for architecture and landscapes.
+• Wide-angle (16-35mm) – Ideal for cityscapes and churches.

-Standard zoom (24-70mm) for street photography.
+• Standard zoom (24-70mm) – Great all-around lens for street photography.

 Top 10 Photography Locations in Quito

 Quito’s historic center is recognized as having the best-preserved, least-altered historic center in all of Latin America.
-In 1978, Quito became the first city in the world to be declared a UNESCO World Heritage Site.
+In 1978, it became the first city in the world to be declared a UNESCO World Heritage Site.

 Plaza de la Independencia -